mozilla/mozillians/directory/mozillians-ldap-design.rst

 * dc=mozillians,dc=org        - This is the LDAP suffix.
 It may be different if other people deploy the code

  * ou=people                  - Container for user account
  * ou=tags                    - (future) container for tag data
+ * ou=tables                  - Container for lookup tables
  * ou=system                  - Container for system data (may not be visible to normal users)

    * ou=accounts              - Container for system accounts
    * ou=groups                - Container for system groups
    * ou=policies              - Container for password policies etc

 ===============================================
 Attributes and Object Classes